bswck/configzen/README.md

   debug: false
 ```

-With the difference that the first two examples, while saving the configuration,
+With the difference that the primary example, while saving the configuration,
 will preserve the relation to the base configuration file, so that you can reload
-the configuration and it will be updated with the changes made in the base configuration file.
+the configuration, and it will be updated with the changes made in the base configuration file.

 ## Setup